thenorthstar/HaxBall-Advanced-Penalty-Bot/README.md

 The above are the properties of the player.
 Also, because of the player is a class, rather than an object, it has a lot of functions for changing that properties.

+Image 2.1 (A blacklisted player is trying to join the room)

 ![2 1](https://user-images.githubusercontent.com/68077608/137157658-5141690c-d8e1-4be0-bde5-509fa7d7751b.PNG)

+Image 2.2 (The developer is seeing his joining history.
+But in fact, that joining dates will not be that much near to each other as you appreciate)

 ![2 2](https://user-images.githubusercontent.com/68077608/137157682-7a5fb0f9-94d4-4ae9-9135-438e314fb334.PNG)

+Image 2.3 (A player votes another one, if voted that one before, is warned with deny message)

 ![2 3](https://user-images.githubusercontent.com/68077608/137159166-58ab437b-56a8-4f08-a32a-4f37f1ab17f2.PNG)